 As mentioned, the modern consumer wants to track their order at every step.
 They want to know the shipment process from the warehouse, the transit, and updates to the delivery destination.
 The technology we have today has made this distinctly possible.
 Nowadays, sensors can also be added to packages to detect humidity or temperature levels of the inventory.
 Other in-transit technology can predict the weather patterns to keep products safe, in particular perishable items.

-Another big trend is the rise of supply chain and logistics start-ups, in particular in the “gig economy” or “crowdsourcing” space.
+Another big trend is the rise of supply chain and logistics start-ups, particularly in the “gig economy” or “crowdsourcing” space.
 Venture-backed capital in San Francisco, and other cities, are lining up to invest massively in this sector.
-What’s interesting is that venture capitalists are not backing assets, but rather a technology and information-based startups that can build these transportation networks.
+Interestingly, venture capitalists are not backing assets but rather technology and information-based startups to build these transportation networks.

-A company that comes to mind in this regard is Uber, which is currently the gold standard for this type of business model.
+In this regard, a company that comes to mind is Uber, which is currently the gold standard for this type of business model.
 Many of these models use a “job post to job complete” flow, whereby the platform facilitates the delivery using inputs from users in all stages.
-Of course, one of the existing competitors is Amazon Flex.
-It features a last-mile delivery platform and website for ridesharing and delivery jobs.

-As mentioned earlier, costs are very high when it comes to fulfilling orders to consumers for last-mile delivery.
-One area where there is a lot of interest is to reduce labor costs by having fleets of autonomous delivery vehicles.
-Vehicles include trucks, cars, drones, and any kind of delivery robot that can deliver a parcel to a recipient.
+As mentioned earlier, costs are very high when fulfilling orders to consumers for last-mile delivery.
+One area where there is a lot of interest is to reduce labor costs by having fleets of autonomous last-mile delivery vehicles.
+Vehicles include trucks, cars, drones, and any delivery robot that can deliver a parcel to a recipient.
 These would allow not only cost savings but also around the clock delivery as the robot carrier needs no sleep.

 By most estimates, there is still some time before solving all limitations of this technology, and regulation is adopted.
 The capacity of this tech makes it one of the best alternatives to the current delivery model.
-One thing to note, however, is that large companies such as Tesla and Amazon are investing large sums of money into these capabilities.
-Amazon, in particular, has invested $530 million to its self-driving car company called “Aurora.”
-As is the case for many industries, last-mile delivery is on route to be upended.
+However, one thing to note is that large corporations such as Tesla and Amazon are investing large sums of money into these capabilities.
+Amazon, in particular, has invested $530 million in its self-driving car company called “Aurora.”

 The final trend to be aware of is upselling.
 The importance of upselling is paramount.
 Uberlo notes the following: